opiispanen/CoreRunner/README.md

 So why not have a game loop and let the components/objects manage their states and behaviours just like in games?
 The aim is to get rid of spaghetti code and improve maintainability.

+This project has similar logic to my other project ThreeScenes.js which is a Three.js wrapper for easier development.

 Notice: This idea/project is just in its babysteps, so it might not be a good idea to bind any real life business logic to it..